Azaantechnoindia/Azaantechnoindia/README.md

 - 👋 Hi, I’m @Azaantechnoindia
 - 👀 I’m Student
+- I am From Kolkata in India
+- I am Currently learning in Techno India University
-- 🌱 This is My Github Account.
+- 🌱 This is My Official Github Account.

 <!---